Choujinki Metalder: Four Armies of the Neros Empire

 Members that are ranked below from Keitōshi through Gekitōshi are named after the severity levels of earthquakes in Japanese (i.e. Gekitōshi is derived from gekishin (激震), a severe earthquake).

 Armored Army

-The Armored Army (ヨロイ軍団, Yoroi Gundan) is a group consisting of cyborgs and humans wearing armor.
+The Armored Army (ヨロイ軍団, Yoroi Gundan) is a group consisting of armored cyborgs that have been enhanced and humans wearing armor.
+Metalder was always careful not to deliver fatal blows to the human half of the Armored Army.
 In the final episode, the helmets of every member (except for Ben K) were revived to prevent Metalder from reaching God Neros.
 The heads crash into a wall and explode to damage Metalder.